section-engineering-education/engineering-education/content/articles/maps-api-in-a-webpage/index.md

 - Conclusion
 - Recommendation

-### Project Goal
+### Project goal
 The sole purpose of this project is to enable the reader to understand the core functionalities and applications of various APIs used with Google Maps.

-We will create a webpage that displays a map, give a user two input fields with place autocmplete; a sarting point and a destination, calculate the distance between the two and display the shortest path beetween the two locations.
+We will create a webpage that displays a map, give a user two input fields with place autocomplete; a starting point and a destination, calculate the distance between them and display the shortest path between the two locations.

 ### Project files and folder organization
 We will create one folder called `resource`.
 In this folder, we will store our bootstrap file.

 Next, we will create three files named `index.html`, `style.css` and `app.js`.
-The `index.html` will containe our frontend components.
+The `index.html` will contain our frontend components.

 The `style.css` will contain the styling of our webpage while the `app.js` will have driver code for the implementation of the APIs.